 - Nesting instinct: While it’s normal to become slower and more sluggish at this heavily pregnant stage, many women may get a burst of energy known as nesting instinct.
 This usually happens in the last few weeks of pregnancy and inspires them to clean and organise the house in preparation for the baby’s arrival.
 Safe ways to do this include solidifying your birth plan, cooking in bulk, deep cleaning and organising the nursery or pantry, etc.

 - Lightening: You’ll likely begin to experience what is called lightening.
 This occurs when your little one begins to drop lower as they ready for their birthday.
 Don’t panic if your belly suddenly looks different.
 This will happen once your baby drops down into your pelvis.
 You may feel like you can suddenly breathe again – and have room for bigger meals!

 - Pelvic pressure: While your baby dropping lower down brings relief to the top half of you, the trade-off will be the added pressure in the pelvic area.
 This may lead to frequent urination, aches, and pains.
 With your baby burrowing deeper into your pelvis and your uterus weighing you down, you’ll likely be doing the penguin waddle.Try to remedy this discomfort by lying with your hips elevated, doing some pelvic exercises, or taking warm baths.

 Taking care of yourself when pregnant at 36 weeks

-- Get prepared: When you’re pregnant at 36 weeks, your little bundle of joy will be arriving soon and you may relieve a lot of stress by being fully prepared.
+- Get prepared: You may relieve a lot of stress by being fully prepared.
 If you haven’t done things like solidifying your birth plan, packing your hospital bag, and organising your home for your newest family member, now is a good time to do so.